-To configure the EAI Transports, you need to create named subsystems for data handling and connection parameters, as presented in Table 4.
+To configure the EAI Transports, you create named subsystems for data handling and connection parameters, as presented in Table 5.

-Table 4.
+Table 5.
 Dispatch Parameter Usage

-When You Need to Use This Parameter call any Business Service DispatchService.
+When You Use This Parameter call any Business Service DispatchService.
 This parameter must be used in conjunction with DispatchMethod. call any Business Service DispatchMethod.
 This parameter must be used in conjunction with DispatchService. call the Dispatch Rule Set Business Service DispatchRuleSet. call any Workflow DispatchWorkflowProcess.

-The data handling parameters are presented in Table 5 on page 20.
+The data handling parameters are presented in Table 6 on page 18.
 These parameters are common to every transport method.
-After you create the named subsystems, you then need to specify these named subsystems as parameters in the service method argument or the business service user property.
+After you create the named subsystems, you then specify these named subsystems as parameters in the service method argument or the business service user property.

-Table 5.
+Table 6.
 Common Data Handling Parameters for Transport Methods

 Parameter Name Description CharSetConversion CharSetConversion specifies if and how a character set conversion needs to occur before or after sending or receiving data from the external system.
 Legal values are None, UTF-8, and UTF-16.
 Default is None.
 Use the default value for this parameter for self-describing content such as XML and MIME.
 When used with a Receive method, CharSetConversion implies that the external data being read is in whatever charset specified by this setting and must be converted to String.
 Therefore, the output <value> is a String whenever CharSetConversion is specified.
 If no CharSetConversion is specified, the output <value> is in binary and retains its original encoding.</value></value> When used with a Send method, CharSetConversion defines the character set for the output data.
 The data in <value> is converted to the character set specified by CharSetConversion.</value> Depending on the value of this parameter, transport business services do implicit character set conversions, if necessary.
 Note that same CharSetConversion is assumed for requests and responses.
 ConverterService Default is EAI XML Converter.
 This is the name of the business service to use for serializing property sets to a buffer and unserializing buffers to property sets.
 This parameter receives arguments through business service user properties if the converter service can accept them.
-Note that not any arbitrary service may be designated to be a converter service.
+NOTE: You cannot use an arbitrary service as a converter service.
 DispatchMethod DispatchMethod parameter specifies the dispatch method.
 Specification of DispatchService is mutually exclusive with specification of a DispatchRuleSet or a DispatchWorkflowProcess.
 This parameter is only applicable for the ReceiveDispatch and ReceiveDispatchSend methods.
 DispatchRuleSet DispatchRuleSet specifies the name of the dispatch rule set for the Dispatcher Service.
 Specification of DispatchRuleSet is mutually exclusive with specification of DispatchWorkflowProcess or Dispatch Service.
 This parameter is only applicable for the ReceiveDispatch and ReceiveDispatchSend methods.
 DispatchService DispatchService specifies the dispatch service.
 Specification of DispatchService is mutually exclusive with specification of a DispatchRuleSet or DispatchWorkflowProcess.
 This parameter is only applicable for the ReceiveDispatch and ReceiveDispatchSend methods.

-Table 5.
+Table 6.
 Common Data Handling Parameters for Transport Methods